 Texas Saké Company, which uses centuries-old techniques to brew its saké, is a hidden little gem in Central Austin.
 The saké is produced in small batches, taking care to find the right balance of bold and crisp flavors.
-Tours are held during taproom hours, Thursday through Sunday, when you can try saké by the glass or mixed in a cocktail at the Japanese-style bar, and chat with the resident Toji (master brewer).
-Masks are currently required.
+In the taproom, open Thursday through Sunday, try saké by the glass, as a flight or mixed in a cocktail at the Japanese-style bar, and chat with the resident Toji (master brewer).
+Masks are currently requested upon entering.

 Fierce Whiskers Distillery.
 Credit Austin Cochran